resbaz/nectar-cloud-lessons/Lessons/README.md

 ## Lesson I: The NeCTAR dashboard (45 minutes)

-This lesson is contained in the Lesson_I folder.
-It covers the web interface to the NeCTAR cloud in high level.
+This lesson covers the web interface to the NeCTAR cloud in high level.

 The main lesson is [here](Lesson_I/Lesson_I.md)
 The supporting questions are [here](Lesson_I/Lesson_I_Questions.pptx)